 What are Bixby quick commands on Galaxy S9, S9+, S8, S8+, Note 8, and Note 9 with the Android Pie update?

 In a nutshell, a Bixby quick command lets you encapsulate multiple commands in one simple phrase you choose.
 Once created, you can use the simple phrase (which becomes one of your Bixby quick commands) to execute all commands encapsulated in sequence (as you defined).

 You can also make a long command shorter with a Bixby quick command.

 In fact, this is NOT a new feature in Android Pie update.
-The feature is available before Android Pie update.
+The feature is available before the Android Pie update.
 But it was buried deep in My Bixby.
 So, many Bixby users are not aware of the feature.

-In Android Pie update for Galaxy phones, in addition to allowing you to remap the Bixby button, Samsung made the Bixby quick commands feature more prominent and improved it significantly.
+In the Android Pie update for Galaxy phones, in addition to allowing you to remap the Bixby button, Samsung made the Bixby quick commands feature more prominent and improved it significantly.